Flagsmith/flagsmith/docs/docs/integrations/project-management/github.md

 1. In GitHub, add the app from the [GitHub Marketplace](https://github.com/apps/flagsmith-github-integration).
 2. Select your organisation.
 3. Select your repositories where you want install the app.
-4. You was redirected to flagsmith app -> GitHub Setup.
+4. You was redirected to Flagsmith app -> GitHub Setup.
-5. Select the Organisation.
+5. Select your Flagsmith Organisation.
-6. Select the Project you want to associate with the Integration.
+6. Select the Flagmsith Project you want to associate with the repository where the app was installed to create the Integration.
-7. Copy and paste the issue or pull request URL in the external resource field.

 ## Adding a Flagsmith Flag to a GitHub issue or pull request

 1. Create or select a Feature Flag.
 2. Go to settings section.
+3. Select your integration.
+4. Select GitHub Issue or GitHub PR.
-3. Select your external resource and save.
+5. Select your external resource and save.
-4. Add the webhook in the settings in all your environments.